+Annex A, Part 6

-Annex A, Part 6 DTT MARKETING PLAN
+A1.4 Delete Annex A, Part 6 in its entirety, as follows:

-- A1.4 Delete Annex A, Part 6 in its entirety, as follows: - The Licensee shall use its best endeavours to implement and procure the implementation of the proposals in relation to the promotion and marketing of the Licensed Service and more broadly the development of digital television broadcasting in the United Kingdom otherwise than by satellite, as set out in the DTT Marketing Plan submitted in response to Question A.2 in the Attachment to Part III of the Invitation to Apply and in additional information provided to the Independent Television Commission referred to in Part 5 of this Annex and in Parts 1 and 2 of Confidential Annex B including, in particular, the letters from the BBC to the Independent Television Commission dated 19 June, 26 June and 2 July 2002, as such Plan may be modified by the parties thereto subject to the prior written consent of Ofcom, such consent not to be unreasonably withheld.
+The Licensee shall use its best endeavours to implement and procure the implementation of the proposals in relation to the promotion and marketing of the Licensed Service and more broadly the development of digital television broadcasting in the United Kingdom otherwise than by satellite, as set out in the DTT Marketing Plan submitted in response to Question A.2 in the Attachment to Part III of the Invitation to Apply and in additional information provided to the Independent Television Commission referred to in Part 5 of this Annex and in Parts 1 and 2 of Confidential Annex B including, in particular, the letters from Crown Castle to the Independent Television Commission dated 19 June, 26 June, 27 June and 2 July 2002, as such Plan may be modified by the parties thereto subject to the prior written consent of Ofcom, such consent not to be unreasonably withheld.

-- 14. Without prejudice to the generality of the foregoing, the Licensee shall: - (a) establish and maintain a referral service for a national organised aerial and installation service; - (b) use all reasonable endeavours to strengthen existing technical collaboration between broadcasters, retailers and manufacturers of digital television receivers and shall, in particular: - (i) work with television manufacturers to implement a regime to test that broadcaster interactive service applications work effectively on receivers; - (ii) provide transmission capacity sufficient to enable manufacturers to upgrade their receiver software; and - (iii) provide Service Information for manufacturers' EPG services including the fuller advance programme applications needed for personal video recorder functions; and shall - (c) implement the proposals in section 7.3.4 of his Application and in particular: - (i) provide and procure the provision by the BBC of on-air and off-air promotion including material to educate the public about digital terrestrial television and how to get it; - (ii) investigate a common kitemark to be awarded to manufacturers selling digital television receivers which meet a minimum functionality specification; - (iii) provide a consumer information telephone call centre, with postcode information and related advice on any aerial upgrade needed; and - (iv) provide information to manufacturers and retailers on reception and aerial issues. - (d) commit a minimum annual expenditure equal to the marketing budgets for the period of the licence as set out in confidential Annex B; - (e) commit subject to the receipt of the additional minimum contributions set out in confidential Annex B, the minimum annual marketing expenditure for the period of the licence as set out in that Annex; and

-- (f) provide to Ofcom an Annual Report reporting on the expenditure incurred and an assessment of the impact of that expenditure on the digital terrestrial television broadcasting market including any impact data available; and - (g) establish an appropriate method for measuring and reporting the level of digital terrestrial television receiver take-up and provide quarterly reports to Ofcom on the take-up of digital television and digital terrestrial television receivers.
+14. Without prejudice to the generality of the foregoing, the Licensee shall:

+- (a) establish and maintain a referral service for a national organised aerial and installation service; - (b) use all reasonable endeavours to strengthen existing technical collaboration between broadcasters, retailers and manufacturers of digital television receivers and shall, in particular: - (i) work with television manufacturers to implement a regime to test that broadcaster interactive service applications work effectively on receivers; - (ii) provide transmission capacity sufficient to enable manufacturers to upgrade their receiver software; and - (iii) provide Service Information for manufacturers' EPG services including the fuller advance programme applications needed for personal video recorder functions; and shall - (c) implement the proposals in the fourth paragraph of the part headed "The Marketing Plan" in section 7 of his Application and in particular: - investigate a common kitemark to be awarded to manufacturers selling digital television receivers which meet a minimum functionality specification; - (ii) provide a consumer information telephone call centre, with postcode information and related advice on any aerial upgrade needed; and - (iii) provide information to manufacturers and retailers on reception and aerial issues. - (d) commit a minimum annual expenditure equal to the marketing budgets for the period of the licence as set out in Confidential Annex B; - (e) commit subject to the receipt of the additional minimum contributions set out in Confidential Annex B, the minimum annual marketing expenditure for the period of the licence as set out in that Annex; and - (f) provide to Ofcom an Annual Report reporting on the expenditure incurred and an assessment of the impact of that expenditure on the digital terrestrial television broadcasting market including any impact data available; and - (g) establish an appropriate method for measuring and reporting the level of digital terrestrial television receiver take-up and provide quarterly reports to Ofcom on the take-up of digital television and digital terrestrial television receivers.

-Annex B, Part 1 ADDITIONAL INFORMATION RELATING TO THE SERVICESCO MARKETING PLAN
+Annex B, Part 1

-A1.5 Delete confidential Annex B, Part 1
+A1.5 Delete Annex B, Part 1